vsemionov/xlab/README.md

 This will also download and pre-process the dataset, as well as train the tokenizer, which takes about 2 hours total.
 The actual training takes about 10 hours per epoch on an A100 GPU.
 For hardware with less memory, you may need to modify the configuration and decrease the context size and/or batch size.
+By default, the following are saved during training:
+ - the tokenizer, in the `tokenizers` directory
+ - the configuration and hyperparameters, in YAML format under `logs/version_*`
+ - learning curves, in TensorBoard format under `logs/version_*`
+ - model checkpoints, in `logs/version_*/checkpoints`

-By default, the learning curves are saved in TensorBoard format, and you can monitor them by running:
+You can view the learning curves by running:
 ```shell
 tensorboard --logdir .
 ```